flamacore/DocuWeave/README.md

 - **Performance & Stability**
   Optimizations across the board result in quicker startup times, more efficient resource usage, and better overall responsiveness.

+## Features

+- **WYSIWYG Editor:** Edit rich text with formatting, tables, images, and more
+- **Document Hierarchy:** Organize your content with nested document structure
+- **Internal Links:** Create links between documents that update automatically when documents are renamed
+- **Modern UI:** Dark theme interface with intuitive controls
+- **Real-time Formatting:** Format text as you type with the formatting toolbar
+- **Project Management:** Save and organize your documents in project files
+- **Emoji Support:** Insert emoji from a built-in picker
+- **Table Support:** Create and edit tables within your documents
+- **Info Boxes:** Add highlighted information boxes for important notes
+- **Responsive Layout:** Works well on different screen sizes and resolutions

 ## Getting Started